calpaterson/lesson-plan/lesson-plan.markdown

 1. Get a few children (5) to hold a few of the lengths of string.
-   Take care to ensure that not all children are connected and that there is some variation in the lengths of string
+   Take care to ensure that not all children are connected and that there is some variation in the lengths of string.

 1. Tell the children that they are going to pretend to be a map of cities.
+The children will represent the cities and the string will represent the roads between the cities.
 You are running a delivery company, and you have to deliver a box between Child A and Child D.

 1. Pick three children and get them to work out the shortest route between them.
 Take the van along this route.
 Do not use any